-The East Africa Research Fund (EARF) announces a research call seeking to understand the implications of intra-regional labour migration on economic development in the East African Community (EAC).
-This is a joint study between the East Africa Research Hub (EARH) and the Swedish International Development Cooperation Agency (Sida).
+The East Africa Research Fund (EARF) announces a research call seeking to understand the role of regional infrastructure in promoting green economies in the East African Community (EAC).

 Within their bids, applicants are required to set out clear timelines in relation to the milestones identified, to deliver the overall project with high quality outputs within the shortest timeframe possible.